im-open/ghas-enablement/README.md

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.

+**OPTION 4**

+Option 4 supports enabling GHAS in batches.
+New code, which has been written in python, has been written to handle this.
+A new property in the `.env` file has been created called `BATCH_ORGS`.
+This is a comma-separated list of github organization names (no spaces should exist in between commas).
+This option will asynchronously lookup orgs, repos and their languages, and whether they already have the code scanning workflow this tool creates.

+> Note: In order to save API calls results are saved in `repo-results/YYYY-MM-DD` directory.

+How to Run the batching functionality to create `repos.json` files:

+1. Set `REPOS_PER_BATCH` value in `.env` file.
+1. Run the debug configuration `Python: Main` and select option 3 `REPOS_BATCHER` by typing `3` and pressing `ENTER`
+   - The batched repos.json files are saved to `repo-results/YYYY-MM-DD/batches`
+1. Run `Python: Main` again but this time select selection option 2 `PREPARE_BATCH` by typing `2` and pressing `ENTER`
+   - Enter the batch number that will be run by typing the number and pressing `ENTER`.
+1. Run what is in [Step Two](#step-two)
+1. Run this over and over again until all batches have been run.

 ### Step Two

 Run the script which enables Code Scanning (and/or Dependabot Alerts/Dependabot Security Updates/Secret Scanning) on your repository by running: